felipepenha/rust-greenhouse/README.md

 USAGE

     make <command>
     Include 'sudo' when necessary.
-To avoid using sudo, please follow the steps in
+    To avoid using sudo, follow the steps in https://docs.docker.com/engine/install/linux-postinstall/
-    https://docs.docker.com/engine/install/linux-postinstall/

 COMMANDS

-    build:           build image using cache
+    build           build image using cache
-    build-no-cache:  build image from scratch, and not from cache
-    bash:            bash REPL (Read-Eval-Print loop), suitable for debugging
-    rust:            access rust through the Evcxr REPL (Read-Eval-Print loop)
-    rust-jupyter:    access rust through the Evcxr Jupyter Notebook
+    build-no-cache  build image from scratch, and not from cache bash            bash REPL (Read-Eval-Print loop), suitable for debugging rust            access rust through the Evcxr REPL (Read-Eval-Print loop) jupyter         access rust through the Evcxr Jupyter Notebook release         Release VERSION (specified in Cargo.toml) on the dev branch

 ```